 denominational area.
 People of all beliefs are buried side by side.

-There is a Moslem area which is set aside for the use of the Moslem
+There is a Muslim area which is set aside for the use of the Muslim

 community.
 There is also a separate infants section where small